DavidHCCNguyen/UOAWDC01.5-Creating-Landing-Page/README.md

 ## 💡 Notes

-iInstructions to deploy your project to GitHub Pages:

 1. Create a new repository on your GitHub account and clone it to your computer.

 2. When you're ready to deploy, use the `git add`, `git commit`, and `git push` commands to save and push your code to your GitHub repository.